Ethylene glycol dimethacrylate

-Ethylene glycol dimethylacrylate (EGDMA) is a diester formed by condensation of two equivalents of methacrylic acid and one equivalent of ethylene glycol.
+Ethylene glycol dimethylacrylate (EGDMA) is a diester formed by condensation of two equivalents of methacrylic acid with ethylene glycol.
+It is a colorless viscous liquid.
+It is sometimes called ethylene dimethacrylate.

-EGDMA can be used in free radical copolymer crosslinking reactions.
+Polymerization

+Containing a pair of reactive alkene groups, EGDMA is a crosslinking agent.
+Like other acrylates, it is susceptible free radical polymerization.
 When used with methyl methacrylate, it leads to gel point at relatively low concentrations because of the nearly equivalent reactivities of all the double bonds involved.

-It is used as a monomer to prepare Hydroxyapatite/Poly methyl methacrylate composites.
-EGDMA can be used in free radical copolymer crosslinking reactions.
+As a monomer, It is used to prepare hydroxyapatite/poly methyl methacrylate composites.

+Preparation

+EGDMA is also synthesized by esterification of methacrylic acid with ethylene glycol:

+It also forms inadvertently in the hydroxyethylation of methacrylic acid, which is usually intended to give (hydroxyethyl)methacrylate:

+Safety

 Its toxicity profile has been fairly well studied.
-It is sometimes called ethylene dimethacrylate.